Home

 Jan 21, 1980**

-1995: In 1995, coins were just starting to emerge from the shadows of a severe slump that had spanned several years.
-Many observers cite as the cause of the tailspin the issuance of the grading services initial population reports in the late 1980s (which provided a better glimpse of the actual scarcity of collectible coins), followed by speculators fleeing from coins.
-Since 1995, we've witnessed a steady, if not spectacular, rise in market conditions.
+1995-2000: In 1995-2000, coins were emerging from the shadows of a severe slump that had spanned several years.
+Many observers cite as the cause of the tailspin the issuance of the grading services initial population reports in the late 1980s, which provided a better glimpse of the actual scarcity of collectible coins, followed by speculators fleeing from coins.
+Since 1995, we've witnessed a steady, if not spectacular, rise in numismatic market conditions.
 With the speculator debacle behind us, you can bet the price hikes since then are supported by sound fundamentals.
 Coins that have appreciated nicely since 1995 are likely valuable heirlooms you will be proud to pass on to your grandchildren.

 Perhaps you prefer a different year for a baseline comparison.
 Whatever time frame you choose, you're in luck here, because this site features a flexible Coin Rate of Return Calculator, where readers are free to compute compounded annual return rates for virtually any time period, for any coin they wish to analyze.
 It's easy and fun to use, and yields great information!